-On your way to becoming a loan officer there are many boxes you need to check along the way and after you have registered for a profile on the NMLS (Nationwide Multistate Licensing System & Registry) and completed your 20 hour approved course, you will now be tasked with passing the federal loan originators test.
+On your way to becoming a loan officer, there are many boxes you need to check along the way and after you have registered for a profile on the NMLS (Nationwide Multistate Licensing System & Registry) and completed your 20 hours approved course, you will now be tasked with passing the federal loan originators test.
 This test must be passed before you can proceed on the way to becoming a loan originator.
 This test is 115 questions and you will have 180 minutes to complete this.
-In the coming paragraphs I am going to share my test taking preparation in hopes that you will pass the NMLS Exam on the first try just as I did.
+In the coming paragraphs, I am going to share my test-taking preparation in hopes that you will pass the NMLS Exam on the first try just as I did.
 As a reference, you need a 75% to pass and I received a score of 90% which puts me in the top tier of scores achieved on this exam nationwide.
-My goal is to be a great resource to my fellow loan originators, so if you have any questions, please don’t hesitate to call me at 888-900-1020 or email me at email@example.com.
+My goal is to be a great resource to my fellow loan originators, so if you have any questions, please don’t hesitate to call us at 888-900-1020.

 When I first started keeping track of my results, I was worried that I wasn’t going to pass the NMLS Exam on the first try due to the fact I was scoring between 70-75% on my quizzes.
 However, I stayed positive and once I finished the 900 or so questions, I decided to go back and revisit the quizzes I didn’t do so well on and see if after completing all these quizzes I had learned more about these topics.
 I actually surprised myself seeing now that I was getting nearly perfect scores on the quizzes I was only getting 60-70% correct on.
 After I retook a lot of the quizzes I did poorly on, I brought my percentage up to 83% which gave me a lot more confidence in passing the NMLS Exam on the first try.
 However, for me this still wasn’t good enough as I didn’t feel like I was prepared to be solidly above the 75% passing rate.